Biblical Theology

 Listen to this article

-• Priestly Role of Believers:In the New Testament, believers are referred to as a “royal priesthood” (1 Peter 2:9).
-As priests, we have direct access to God through Christ and are called to intercede for others, sharing the message of reconciliation and salvation.
+• Priestly Role of Believers – The New Testament describes believers as a “royal priesthood” (1 Peter 2:9).
+As priests we have direct access to God through Christ and are called to intercede for others, sharing the message of reconciliation.

 Share this: